NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 :cite:`cgiar:srtm90m`.
 The NASA SRTM square for this example spot in India is N26E080.

-Below are the commands for map-projecting the input and then running through stereo.
+Below are the commands for mapprojecting the input and then running through stereo.
 You can use any projection you like as long as it preserves detail in the images.
 Note that the last parameter in the stereo call is the input low-resolution DEM.
 The dataset is the same as